Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 \subsection{Relative form of Ancona inequalities up to the spectral radius}

-Let us give a few explanations on how we prove these results.
+Let us briefly explain how we prove these results.
 Whenever $f$ and $g$ are two functions satisfying that there exists a constant $C$ such that $\frac{1}{C}f\leq g \leq C g$, we will write $f\asymp g$.
 If the constant depends on some parameter, we will not use this notation to avoid confusion, except if the parameter is clear from the context.
 Also, whenever $f\leq Cg$ for some constant $C$, we will write $f\lesssim g$.

 Ancona \cite{Ancona} proved that the Martin boundary of a finitely supported admissible random walk on a hyperbolic group coincides with the Gromov boundary.
 To prove this, he used the following deviation inequalities.
-They state that if $x,y,z$ are three points in $\Gamma$ satisfying that $y$ is on a geodesic $[x,z]$ from $x$ to $z$, then we have
+If $x,y,z$ are three points in $\Gamma$ such that $y$ is on a geodesic $[x,z]$ from $x$ to $z$, then we have

 The implicit constant only depends on the hyperbolicity parameters of the group.
 We can restate these inequalities saying that the random walk must pass within a bounded distance of $y$ with high probability.